permitio/opal/README.md

 Come talk to us about OPAL, or authorization in general - we would love to hear from you ❤️

-You can raise questions and ask for features to be added to the road-map in our [Github discussions](https://github.com/permitio/opal/discussions), report issues in [Github issues](https://github.com/permitio/opal/issues), follow us on Twitter to get the latest OPAL updates, and join our Slack community to chat about authorization, open-source, realtime communication, tech any anything else!
+You can raise questions and ask for features to be added to the road-map in our [**Github discussions**](https://github.com/permitio/opal/discussions), report issues in [**Github issues**](https://github.com/permitio/opal/issues), follow us on Twitter to get the latest OPAL updates, and join our Slack community to chat about authorization, open-source, realtime communication, tech any anything else!
 </br>
 </br>
 If you are using our project, please consider giving us a ⭐️